WikiWikiWeb

 The WikiWikiWeb is the first wiki, or user-editable website.
+It was launched on 25 March 1995 by programmer Ward Cunningham and has been a read-only archive since 2015.
+The name WikiWikiWeb originally also applied to the wiki software that operated the website, which was later renamed to "WikiBase".

+Description

-It was launched on 25 March 1995 by programmer Ward Cunningham to accompany the Portland Pattern Repository website discussing software design patterns.
+WikiWikiWeb is the first wiki, or user-editable website.
+The site was launched on 25 March 1995 by programmer Ward Cunningham to accompany the Portland Pattern Repository website discussing software design patterns.

 The name WikiWikiWeb originally also applied to the wiki software that operated the website, written in the Perl programming language and later renamed to "WikiBase".
-The site is frequently referred to by its users as simply "Wiki", and a convention established among users of the early network of wiki sites that followed was that using the word with a capitalized W referred exclusively to the original site.